PASSIONLab/ELBA/README.md

-# PASTIS: Distributed Many-to-Many Protein Sequence Alignment Using Sparse Matrices
+# PASTIS-based diBELLA: Distributed Long Read to Long Read Alignment Using Sparse Matrices
 =====

 # Prerequisites
 -----
 1. Operating System.
-  * DISTAL is tested and known to work on the following operating systems.
+  * diBELLA is tested and known to work on the following operating systems.
     *  SUSE Linux Enterprise Server 15.
     *  Ubuntu 14.10.
     *  MacOS.